FreeCodeCampOKC/topic-suggestions/README.md

 1. What are data structures and how are they used?
 1. Getting Started with Debugging
 1. How to Start a Python Project
+1. How to Get Your Website on the Internet
+1. Salary negotation for a new job
+1. Salary negotiation for an existing job